-It’s not easy to find success with a new audio sequencer, as the market is already saturated with heavy competition.
-But PreSonus have done well to make a name for their relativel new DAW released in 2002, called Studio One.
-It advocate things like ease-of-use and a fast workflow, and the response from the audio community have been quite positive.
-But in order to hear from the company itself, I got the chance to speak with their Quality Assurance Tester at the recent NAMM show, and threw a few questions about Studio One his way.
+It’s not easy to find success with a new DAW in today’s overcrowded market, but PreSonus have successfully made a name for Studio One, which was released in 2009.
+It advocates things like ease-of-use and a fast workflow, and the response from the audio community has been quite positive.
+But in order to hear from the company itself, I took the chance to speak with their Quality Assurance Tester at the recent NAMM show, and threw a few questions about Studio One his way.

-I’m a quality assurance tester, as well as someone who helps out with upper level support, which means I get to answer a lot of tough questions about Studio One from our users.
-I also work with inter-operability tasks, which means that it’s my job to make sure that all of PreSonus’ software works with all of our hardware.
+I’m a quality assurance tester, as well as someone who helps out with upper-level support, which means I get to answer a lot of tough questions about Studio One from our users.
+I also work with inter-operability tasks, which means that it’s my job to make sure that all of PreSonus’ software works with our hardware.